SSinghuser/Matrix_Framework_Plan/README.md

 Take your time—this plan has a long time to be done, so there is absolutely no rush.

 Please reply with the specific skill you are fastest and most efficient at so we can distribute the work!
+Here we have to make custom file extension .mx which will be our OS extension...!!!!!!!!!!!!!!

+Best,
+[Samriddh]